centreon/centreon-documentation/en/monitoring/monitoring-servers/add-a-poller-to-configuration.md

 A pop-in will show the configuration to copy into the **Poller terminal**.
 Click on **Copy to clipboard**.

+> Note that a SSH port is still required (SSH Legacy port) for the Service
+> Discovery extension.
+>
+> This extension will soon use Gorgone communication protocol.

 ![image](../../assets/monitoring/monitoring-servers/poller-gorgone-display-config.png)

 Paste the content of the clipboard directly into the **Poller terminal** as it